anynines/continuous_deployment_scripts-OLD/README.md

 3. Target your cf organisation and space
 4. Precompile your assets
 6. Push the not started application (green or blue)
-7. Stops the old application (TBD)
+7. Stops the old application (green or blue)
 8. Push additional applications if setup (like workers, clockwork or so)

 ## How do i use it?